Brave New World

 But in the novel, the main characters aren't left in a stagnant stage of normalcy.
 They're continually challenged by strange and unusual circumstances.
 Bernard, always unpopular, suddenly gets famous.
 John, used to the Savage Reservation, is thrown into "civilized" London.
 Helmholtz, accustomed only to hypnopaedia, is introduced to Shakespeare.
 The pattern is no different for Lenina.
 Used to emotionless sex and instant gratification, Lenina is finally denied her sexual impulses.
 Used to men wanting nothing more than to go to bed with her, she has to deal with a guy who doesn't want to have sex at all.

 For better or worse, this seems to be a common trait of females in Brave New World.
 Many scholars berate this novel, or even Huxley as a writer, for being misogynistic (anti-female).
 We don't meet any women who are definitely Alphas.
 Lenina seems to be a Beta, although we don't know for sure.
 Another example is that while we might think Miss Keate is an Alpha, we're never told.
 Miss Keate's sole function in the text is to show us Bernard's new sexual prowess.
-Critics have said that many characters with integrity, a functioning conscience, principles, or a mind in Brave New World are men.
-For example, take a look at this article.
+Critics have said that the only characters with integrity, a functioning conscience, principles, or a mind in Brave New World are men.

 We wonder about that bit where Lenina "presse[s] both hands to her left side," and we're thinking left side = left side of the chest, meaning she puts her hands over her heart, like saying the pledge of allegiance, except instead she's declaring her love.
 Or maybe she's got her hands on her left kidney.
 But on a positive note, at least on the point of Lenina not being completely shallow, she cries.
 We haven't seen anyone except John cry in the World State before.
 She's showing emotion, which means there's a good chance she actually genuinely cares for John.
 Put this together with the heart/kidney thing, and it spells L-O-V-E, or at least L-O-V, which at the end of the day may be as much as we can expect from this woman.